MileHacker Logo

 Pedestrian Safety

-• Avoid walking alone after dark in less-inhabited areas.
+• Avoid walking alone after dark in less-dense areas.

 • Be careful in crowded market areas, especially with valuables.

-• Unlit streets pose a higher risk in the evening.
+• Unlit streets pose a higher risk after sunset.

 Cycling Safety